Areas of Expertise: Bioacoustics, Biodiversity Assessment, Signal Processing: Audio, Signal Processing: Image, Instrumentation (Environmental)

 – development of hand-held species identifiers using acoustics (e.g. insects, bats);

 – investigation into light pollution and lightscape modelling for biodiversity studies (e.g. effects of light pollution on animals);

 – automated identification of insects (flies, bees, Harlequin ladybirds) and fungal pathogens of plants using image processing.

 I visited Japan twice as a visiting Fellow (Chiba Natural History Museum and FFPRI in Morioka) and China (Shandong University, Jinan) in 2008 as a visiting Professor.

 Professional Qualifications and Activities

-My main entomological interests are in Lepidoptera (moths) and Orthoptera (grasshoppers and crickets) and I am actively involved with recording moth species in Yorkshire, YNU (Yorkshire Naturalists' Union) Orthoptera and Symphyta Recorder, Secretary to the Entomological Section of the YNU and Chair of the YNU Lepidotera Group.
+My main entomological interests are in Lepidoptera (moths) and Orthoptera (grasshoppers and crickets) and I am actively involved with recording moth species in Yorkshire, YNU (Yorkshire Naturalists' Union) Orthoptera and Symphyta Recorder, Secretary to the Entomological Section of the YNU.
 I am also a member of the Selby Biodiversity Action Plan Committee and the East Riding of Yorkshire Biodiversity Partnership, and am involved with writing moth species action plans.

-I am currently on the organising committee of the European Congress of Entomology in York in 2014.
+I wasy on the organising committee of the European Congress of Entomology in York in August 2014.